Muhamad-Usama/Muhamad-Usama/README.md

 I'm Usama - Full-stack developer with 4 years of experience in building React, Next.js, and Node.js web applications.
 I am extremely responsible and focused on scaleable, high-quality solutions.

 What can I do for you?
-Develop a custom solution for your business.
-Both Front-End and Back-End development.
+Develop a custom solution for your business—both Front-End and Back-End development.
 I have successfully implemented MVP and web applications of any level of complexity.
-I am eager to help our US, and European partners to automate their business, get new leads, or launch new startups.
+I am eager to help our US and European partners automate their business, get new leads, or launch new startups.

 🛠️ **Tools and Technologies**
 **Frontend:**